-Stocks rally fizzles after Fed's emergency rate cut
+Stocks seesaw after Fed's emergency rate cut

 Clothing retailer Kohl’s reported a stronger-than-expected quarterly profit, however, and raised its dividend.
 The company’s 2020 earnings forecast also exceeded estimates.

-Meanwhile, the cannabis producer Tilray was under pressure after reporting a bigger fourth-quarter loss than expected.
+Meanwhile, cannabis producer Tilray was under pressure after reporting a bigger fourth-quarter loss than expected.

 |Ticker